waywardgeek/twisted_hash/README.md

 attacker can do the reverse, and find a change to B give a a change to C that works with probability P.

-Assume the attacker finds solutions B'C' with probability P.  On the second pass, we travers B->G, so we need to use the differential again on this edge.
+On the second pass, we travers B->G, so we need to use the differential again on this edge.
 That means we had to use the differential on the edge F->G on the first pass.
 Continuing the second pass, we absorbe F->C, which fortunately for the attacker is the right differential.
 The total differentials that have to work are:

     B->C, F->G, B->G, F->C